Magnetic-Fox/Mail2Fax/README.md

 ### Testing

 Now, if everything was congifured properly, You can just send yourself an e-mail containing `[FAX]` at the beginning of the mail subject (or other string, You decided to choose).
 You can do it locally or remotely (if You're using Fetchmail).
-When message arrive it'll make all that "machinery" run the Python code, which will process the message and then - send it as a fax to the chosen phone number. :)
+When the message will arrive it'll make all that "machinery" run the Python code, which will process the message and then - send it as a fax to the chosen phone number. :)

 ## Known problems